-Should the tenant not pay the rent or fails to remedy a violation of the lease and refuses to vacate within the time provided in the North Carolina Eviction Notice, the landlord must file a Summons and Complaint in Summary Ejectment at the Magistrate’s Court.
+So what happens if the tenant does not pay the rent or fails to remedy a violation of the lease, and refuses to vacate within the time provided in the North Carolina Eviction Notice?
+Then the landlord must file a Summons and Complaint in Summary Ejectment at the Magistrate’s Court.
 The documents are served by the Sheriff’s office either personally or by posting.
 The Summons contains the date, time and location of the eviction hearing.
 The tenant has no more than 7-days after the summons is issued to file an Answer.

 The hearing is before a judge who considers the evidence of the landlord in support of his or her reason for evicting the tenant.
 If the tenant does not appear, the court can rely on the pleadings alone in issuing a judgment of possession to the landlord.

-A tenant in the North Carolina eviction process may assert any of the following defenses:
+A tenant faced with eviction in North Carolina may assert any of the following defenses:

 - The breach of a lease provision is not substantial enough to warrant an eviction.